laraabastoss/Algorithms-and-Data-Structures---Project/project1/ReadMe.md

 # Project 1 - LEIC´s Schedule Database Mannagement (Grade: 16.9 /20)

 Program that allows students to include or remove Curricular Units, as well as request class transfers within a specific Curricular Unit.
-The implementation further integrates data structures as queues, stacks, and vectors, to optimize performance and enhance functionality.
+The implementation further integrates data structures as queues, stacks, and vectors.

 **Technologies Used:** C++